-Interest income on the Notes paid through a Belgian professional intermediary is in principle subject to a 30% Belgian withholding tax, unless the holder of Notes is resident in a country with which Belgium has concluded a double taxation agreement and delivers the required affidavit.
+Interest payments on the Notes made to non-residents of Belgium through a paying agent in Belgium will, in principle, be subject to a 30% withholding tax (calculated on the interest received after deduction of any non-Belgian withholding taxes), unless the holder of the Notes is resident in a country with which Belgium has concluded a double taxation agreement and delivers the requested affidavit.
+If the interest is paid abroad without the intervention of a paying agent in Belgium, no Belgian withholding tax will apply.